roderickmackenzie/h14pod/CW/project planning/task.md

 ======================================
  - The project title, your name, studentID and the name of your supervisor.
 Note: You should not have a title page, this is a waste of paper, just incorporate this information into the first page of your document.

- - A short summary of your project and the project plan.
+ - A summary of your project and the project plan.

- - An introduction to the project
+ - An introduction to the project, including a discussion of the wider reasons as to why you are performing the project.
+Try to answer the question 'why is my project important to humanity?'.

  - A concise but complete account of the aims and objectives of the project, this should include a list of the stakeholders and their roles in the project.